aggibb/flickr_backup/README.md

 #### setup_flickr_backup.py

 Establishes the database and obtains Flickr authentication credentials.
-The user must provide a Flickr API key and secret when prompted.
+The user must provide a Flickr API key and secret when prompted, and then allow access to their Flickr account.

 #### flickr_backup.py